anirudhra/pve_server/README.md

 ## Intel iGPU issues and solutions
 Note: More information here (may need to create explicit xorg conf): https://wiki.archlinux.org/title/Intel_graphics Wiki says enable_gvt=1 conflicts with any non-zero enable_guc option in kernal command line.

-Also check this page for missing Intel iGPU firmware for certain models like Celeron etc.: https://wiki.debian.org/Firmware#Firmware_missing_from_Debian
+<br>Also check this page for missing Intel iGPU firmware for certain models like Celeron etc.: https://wiki.debian.org/Firmware#Firmware_missing_from_Debian

 ## PVE Helper Scripts archives
 Repo also contains archives of the excellent and much popular PVE and LXC scripts from ttek and mrrudy (for kodi):